Hummingbird

 At the Guadeloupe Zoo, visitors can observe three species of hummingbirds, all free in the park:

-These tiny birds are not in captivity.
-They live in the tropical forest that surrounds the trails.
+These birds live in the tropical forest that surrounds the trails.
 At the zoo, they are often seen in Heliconia and the flowers of Malaysian queens.

 The hummingbird is one of the most recognizable birds in the Antilles.
 Its hover, its ultra-fast wing beats and its metallic colors give it an almost unreal look.
 Males generally wear brighter hues, while females sport more subdued colors.